mlehotay/ier/IER/IER-FAQ.md

 * makes **no epistemic or diagnostic proposals**
 * does **not** replace formal treatments elsewhere in the book

-Its purpose is to address the **core intuitions and confusions** people have about consciousness in clear, non-technical terms, while remaining fully consistent with the formal IER account.
+Its purpose is to address the **most common confusions and intuitions** people have about consciousness in clear, non-technical terms, while remaining fully consistent with the formal IER account.

-Many of the questions discussed here correspond to classic philosophical puzzles, which are treated separately.
-This article focuses on **what IER says**, not on the historical debate.
+This FAQ explains **what IER says**, not how to prove it, apply it, or enforce it.

 ---

 ## **1. What does IER mean by “consciousness”?**

-In everyday language, *consciousness* can mean many things: intelligence, self-awareness, wakefulness, language, or moral worth.
+In everyday language, *consciousness* can mean many things: intelligence, self-awareness, language, wakefulness, or moral worth.

 **IER uses the term narrowly and precisely.**